-Applying Belton's principles to this case, the question is not whether the bed of the pickup is part of the "passenger compartment;" but, rather, whether the bed of the pickup was an area into which Christian might have reached.
+Both Paschall and his co-defendant, Christian, were lawfully arrested.
+Applying Belton's principles to this case, the question is not whether the bed of the pickup is part of the "passenger compartment"; but, rather, whether the bed of the pickup was an area into which either Paschall or Christian might have reached.
 Before his arrest, Christian was outside the truck when Officer Wagner first approached; he kept the door at least partially opened while talking with Officer Wagner; and he exited the truck to perform sobriety tests.
-Thus, the open bed of the truck remained an area into which Christian might have reached during the time he was in contact with Officer Wagner.
+During this time, Paschall remained with the truck.
+Thus, the open bed of the truck remained an area into which Christian or Paschall might have reached during the time Officer Wagner was in contact with them.

 A valid search incident to arrest extends throughout the area searched, allowing the police to search thoroughly any containers found there.
 Belton, 453 U.S. at 460-61; Pack, 6 Va.
 App. at 437, 368 S.E.2d at 923; Albert, 2 Va.
 App. at 739, 347 S.E.2d at 537.
 This is so even though such containers "will sometimes be such that they could hold neither a weapon nor evidence of the criminal conduct for which the suspect was arrested."
 Belton, 453 U.S. at 461.
-Accordingly, the search of the answering machine, and the tape within, was a valid extension of the search incident to Christian's arrest.
+Accordingly, the search of the answering machine, and the tape within, was a valid extension of the search incident to Paschall's arrest.